Internal Cash Controls for Small Businesses: 19 Best Practices

 6. Deposit Cash Received Before Spending

 Keeping cash collections intact means that cash collections should equal cash deposits.
-For example, if the business collected $3,215 from customers today, then the same amount must be deposited in the bank, which also means that you cannot take money from collections for other purposes, such as paying suppliers or petty expenses.
+For example, if the business collected $3,215 from customers today, the same amount must be deposited in the bank.
+This also means that you cannot use money from collections for other purposes, such as paying suppliers or petty expenses.

 1. Avoid Issuing Checks as ‘Pay to Cash’